 Tell Me About These Garlic Knots:

-- made from homemade dough
+- Made from an easy homemade dough

-- leftovers freeze beautifully
+- Leftovers freeze beautifully

-- super soft and fluffy
+- Super soft and fluffy

-- golden brown
+- Golden brown

-- extra garlic butter
+- Extra garlic butter

-Garlic Knots from Pizza Dough
+Garlic Knots From Pizza Dough

-How to Shape Garlic Knots
+Let Me Show You How to Shape Garlic Knots

-After the pizza dough rises, punch it down to release the air.
+After the dough rises, punch it down to release the air.
 Then begin shaping the dough.
 If you know how to tie a knot, you can shape garlic knots.

-- Shape into a 16 inch log: Using your hands, shape the dough into a 16 inch log.
+- Shape into a 16-inch log: Using your hands, shape the dough into a 16-inch log.
 No need to use a rolling pin because this doesn’t need to be perfect.